 Approaching the evaluation of venture targets in a systematic and repeatable way supports companies in overcoming the chaos and inefficiencies associated with pursuing deals that aren’t within a strategic context or that lack the promise of delivering in ways that truly matter.

 Strengthening internal corporate venturing capabilities starts with defining corporate intent - it extends to opportunity review efficiency and culminates with full-process development and execution.
-To achieve desired outcomes, companies need to ensure they have a systematic and repeatable approach to delivering in each of these areas.
+To achieve desired outcomes in corporate venturing initiatives, companies need to ensure they have a systematic and repeatable approach to delivering in each of these areas, just as they should for M&A pipeline management.
 This approach is not just a series of tasks to check off, but an organized method of assessing a target’s likelihood of furthering previously decided business outcomes and contributing to financial success in some predefined way.

 Companies that do this well can expect to create startup ecosystems that compress time to innovation, exploit new technology and improve existing business models – or creates new ones – more quickly than could ever be done inside the existing, traditional structure.